With the recent legalization of Marijuana across Canada, Ontario and other provinces are busy assembling region-specific

 Ontario drivers should also be aware that the Canadian government is overhauling their impaired driving laws, which we’ve covered in more detail here.
 Until now, there haven’t been measurable limitations for THC.
 This will change when legalized marijuana comes into effect.

 There is some disagreement with the way impairment will be determined.
 Actual impairment these levels cause could vary quite a bit based on the individual.
 In addition, there is some thought that THC is stored in fat cells and breaks down over time, meaning their could be traces present in your blood even if it has been a while since you’ve smoked or ingested.
 Many people worry this could lead to unfair convictions, especially for drivers who have had already had contact with law enforcement.

 This policy will also apply to anyone driving a road-building machine or a vehicle that requires a Commercial Vehicle Operator’s Registration (CVOR).
 Violating this rule can result in fines, vehicle suspension, or mandatory enrolment in a treatment program.

 Legalization does not mean more leniency when it comes to enforcement of impaired driving laws.
 The penalties for violating these laws can cause major disruptions in your life.
-For some people, vehicle suspension means a loss of income, while fines could have a significant financial impact and a criminal record can result in a whole range of complications from losing custody of children to employment problems.
-If you’re a high-risk driver or have already had contact with law enforcement while operating a vehicle, being caught with even a small level of THC in your blood could lead to significant complications in your life, whether you’re actually impaired or not.
+For some people, vehicle suspension means a loss of income.
+While fines could have a significant financial impact and a criminal record can result in a whole range of complications.
+This can include losing custody of children to employment problems.
+If you’re a high-risk driver or have already had contact with law enforcement while operating a vehicle, be extra cautious.
+Even a small level of THC in your blood could lead to significant complications, whether you’re actually under the influence or not.